skarllot/visualstudio-docs.pt-br/docs/test/creating-a-data-driven-coded-ui-test.md

     using Microsoft.VisualStudio.TestTools.UITesting.WinControls;
     ```

-2. Adicione `TestContext.DataRow[]` no método `CodedUITestMethod1()` que aplicará valores da fonte de dados.
-Os valores de fonte de dados substituem as constantes atribuídas aos controles UIMap usando os controles `SearchProperties`:
+2. Add `TestContext.DataRow[]` in the `CodedUITestMethod1()` method which will apply values from the data source.
+The data source values override the constants assigned to UIMap controls by using the controls `SearchProperties`:

     ```
     public void CodedUITestMethod1()